haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - _Infiniband_ (IB) is the network fabric and link-layer flow control
   - As RDMA requires very tight deadlines with massive throughput and still be lossless, typical networking fabrics will not be able to handle RDMA (by itself).
   - IB operates as the L2 or link layer between nodes and any additional infrastructure between RDMA applications (such as the physical network fabric adapters and whatnot)
+  - In nearly every scenario, IB fabric adapters can work as IB devices or Ethernet devices for interoperability.

 - _Verbs_ also referred to as _uverbs_ is an interface for application stacks to use in order to facilitate RDMA and Inifniband communications and setup _channels_
   - Conceptually similar to an API, but multiple implementations exist in the world.